JJ/hoborg/README.md

 After 4 paragraphs, you might have already realized English is not my main language.
 Sending me corrections  is not the only way you can help

-* Get a GitHub account http://github.com
+* Get a GitHub account http://github.com.
 * Watch, star or fork this repo.
-You don't need to do anything else for the time being, but it will help me achieve some visibility.
+You don't need to do anything else. for the time being, but it will help me achieve some visibility.
-* You can interact with the text and the rest directly from the web: you can comment on text and changes in it (called *commits*)
+* You can interact with the text and the rest directly from the web: you can comment on text and changes in it (called *commits*).
 * You can also request changes on the text using *issues*.
 If you find an error of any kind, just raise an issue and I'll fix it (or try to).
-* Create your own version: once forked, you can use git (check out this manual http://wiki.freegeek.org/index.php/Git_for_dummies ) to branch and evolve the story in whicheer way you want
+* Create your own version: once forked, you can use git (check out this manual http://wiki.freegeek.org/index.php/Git_for_dummies ) to branch and evolve the story in whicheer way you want.
 * You can keep it (hey, it's free as in free speech) or, if you think it's a worthwhile addition to Hoborg, do a Pull Request.
 * [Check out the TODO list](TODO.md).